data-6-berkeley/su21/staff.md

 See [this post](https://edstem.org/us/courses/3251/discussion/201908) on Ed for the most up-to-date office hours schedule and Zoom links.

-## Instructor
+## Instructors

-Email the instructor with any questions about the class.
+Email the instructors with any questions about the class.

 {% assign instructors = site.staffers | where: 'role', 'Instructor' %}
 <div class="role">